1911 Revolution: Tongmenghui

-Sun Yat-sen successfully united the Revive China Society, Huaxinghui and Guangfuhui in the summer of 1905, thereby establishing the unified Tongmenghui (United League) in August 1905 in Tokyo.
-While it started in Tokyo, it had loose organizations distributed across and outside the country.
-Sun Yat-sen was the leader of this unified group.
+Sun Yat-sen successfully united the Revive China Society, the Huaxinghui, and the Guangfuhui and established the unified Tongmenghui (United League) in August 1905 in Tokyo.
+It had loose organizations distributed across and outside China.
+Sun Yat-sen was the leader of the unified group.
 Other revolutionaries who worked with the Tongmenghui include Wang Jingwei and Hu Hanmin.
-When the Tongmenhui was established, more than 90% of the Tongmenhui members were between 17 and 26 years of age.
+When the Tongmenghui was established, more than 90% of the Tongmenghui members were between 17 and 26 years old.
 Some of the work in the era includes manhua publications such as the Journal of Current Pictorial.